jdlandazuri/jdlandazuri/Profile.md

 - Docker containers.
 - Configuration Network and routers.
-- Administration and configuration AWS Cloud, Infrastructure as Code (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), Private cloud configuration, Network configuration and elastic IP, configuration CloudWatch, Administration Databases, Permissions management and bucket storage, Cost estimation and budgeting.
+- Administration and configuration AWS Cloud, Infrastructure as Code (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), Private cloud configuration, Network configuration, elastic IP configuration, CloudWatch analysis and metrics, mangement Databases, management and governance, Permissions management and bucket storage, Cost estimation and budgeting.

 <h3>Programs</h3>